kubeflow/pytorch-operator/releasing.md

-# Releasing the TFJob operator
+# Releasing the PyTorch operator

 Permissions